vuejs/vuex/docs/guide/README.md

 })
 ```

-In order to have an access to `$store` property in your Vue components, you need to provide the created store to Vue instance:
+In order to have an access to `this.$store` property in your Vue components, you need to provide the created store to Vue instance.
+Vuex has a mechanism to "inject" the store into all child components from the root component with the `store` option

 ```js
 new Vue({